JunweiLiang/Multiverse/README.md

 + Download links: [Google Drive](https://drive.google.com/file/d/1yESCQuIdiDNanUSX0qDyzbBRe_AeZB5a/view?usp=sharing) ([sha256sum](https://next.cs.cmu.edu/multiverse/dataset/ForkingPaths_dataset_v1.sha256sum.txt))

 + The dataset includes 3000 1920x1080 videos (750 human-annotated trajectory samples in 4 camera views) with bounding boxes and scene semantic segmentation ground truth.
-More notes and instructions about the dataset can be found [here](forking_paths_dataset/README.md).
+More notes and instructions about the dataset can be found [here](forking_paths_dataset/README.md#annotations).

-+ Instructions of how to add more human annotations, edit the scenes, recreate from real-world videos, or just simply play with CARLA simulator, can be found [here](forking_paths_dataset/README.md).
++ Instructions of how to add more human annotations, edit the scenes, recreate from real-world videos, or just simply play with 3D simulator, can be found [here](forking_paths_dataset/README.md).

 <div align="center">
   <div style="">